agitator/collective.navigationtitle/README.rst

 collective.navigationtitle
 ====================

-This package allows to add a navigation title to you content type.
-It registers a behavior for your dexterity content type.
+This package allows to add a navigation title by registering a behavior for your dexterity content type.
 If you then fill out the field in your content object, this title will be used in the navigation tree.

 Big thank you to Jonas Bauman and Jens Klein for all the insights!